Stuycs-K/final-project-10-ahmeds-haquer/WORKLOG.md

 Finished solve.
 Added two helper methods, one that finds the GCD of two numbers using Euclid's algorithm and another that checks if there is a solution.
 For homework from the day before, I did it during a free period and wrote the helper methods.
 I cleaned it up and finished up the solve code. info

+## 5/29/23
+Added solve onto processing, and made necessary changes for it to work there.

 ## Ramisa Haque